sfbrigade/incident-reporting/README.md

 # SF Crime Data
-A quick prototype to test pulling incident reports from SF Open Data
+Pull incident reports from SF Open Data

 Note: this repository takes advantage of [ZenHub](https://www.zenhub.io/).
 If you haven't added it to your Github yet, it's recommended to better understand how issues are prioritized.